-Our scientific advisors have significant expertise in the pre-clinical and clinical development of multiple therapeutic drugs including drugs for respiratory diseases.
+Our scientific advisors have significant expertise in the pre-clinical development, clinical development and manufacture of multiple therapeutic drugs including drugs for respiratory diseases.

 Michael Foley PhD